We will from time to time be providing some basic coaching tips to help you improve your enjoyment of precision pistol target shooting.

 The pistol must only be loaded with a pellet when on the range, with the pistol pointing down the range and when ready to commence shooting.

 Any pistol, when being handled on the firing point, should always be pointing down the range.

-The basic principal of shooting with an air pistol is fairly simple, in that you need to hold the pistol in one hand, align the sights just below the aiming mark on the target and then when ready,
+The basic principle of shooting with an air pistol is fairly simple, in that you need to hold the pistol in one hand, align the sights just below the aiming mark on the target and then when ready,

 hold the same aim and gently increase the pressure on the trigger to release the shot.
 With any reasonable amount of luck, you will hit the target.

-The art of successful air pistol shooting relies not on physical strength, but on the combination of precise hand/eye co-ordination, that is the hand to hold the pistol fairly steady, but never completely still and for the eye to align the sights, which will require very good and fine muscular control along with a high level of mental concentration.
+The art of successful air pistol shooting relies not on physical strength, but on the combination of precise hand/eye coordination, that is the hand to hold the pistol fairly steady, but never completely still and for the eye to align the sights, which will require very good and fine muscular control along with a high level of mental concentration.

 There is however, one basic physical bodily position that is most essential to master, that is STANCE.